waveshareteam/ugv_ws/README.md

     ![image.png](images/The%20saved%20points%20will%20also%20be%20stored%20in%20the%20file.png)

-- gazebo comprehensive simulation (executed on virtual machine)
+- Gazebo comprehensive simulation (executed on virtual machine)

     ```jsx
     cd ~/.gazebo/